XDeFi-tech/docs-new/developers/_cosmos.md

 ### Suggest Chain

-Warning: This is an experimental feature.
+_Warning_: This is an experimental feature.

 Keplr's 'suggest chain' feature allows front-ends to request adding new Cosmos-SDK based blockchains that isn't natively integrated to Keplr extension.
 If the same chain is already added to Keplr, nothing will happen.
 If the user rejects the request, an error will be thrown.